 Maybe you’re a master at doing your dishes but not your laundry.
 Or maybe your bathroom is your worst cleaning nightmare.
 Whether you make a weekly cleaning schedule or a daily one, it’s a good idea to keep yourself accountable.
 A clean home is a great start to trying to be an adult, especially since it lets you focus on other (more important) things.

 3. Find a new way to learn something every day.

-From books to movies to just random scrolling online, there is a bulk of information out there to discover.
+From books to movies to learning-focused YouTube channels to just random scrolling online, there is a bulk of information out there to discover.
 And whether you use new-found information as conversation starters or as a way of becoming more mindful of the world (or for plain entertainment), well, that’s up to you.

 My favorite thing to do now is listening to podcasts.
 (My current favorite is And That’s Why We Drink, though I follow several lifestyle podcasts as well.)
 It’s a no stress way to learning new facts and I can listen to it while I clean or cook or just about anything!

 4. Learn one new recipe.